japgolly/svg-android/README.md

-This is forked from the awesome but much-neglected: http://code.google.com/p/svg-android/
+This is forked from the awesome but unmaintained: http://code.google.com/p/svg-android/

 Changes